PPF Calculator

 How Does PPF Work?

-• Investment Amount – You choose how much to invest annually (within limits).
+• Investment Amount: Choose how much to invest annually.

-• Tenure – 15 years (can be extended in blocks of 5 years).
+• Tenure: 15 years, extendable in blocks of 5 years.

 Benefits of PPF

-A PPF calculator is a simple tool that helps you estimate your PPF maturity amount.
-You just need to enter:
+A PPF calculator helps you estimate your maturity amount by entering:

 Frequently Asked Questions